whitedavidp/android-unistroke-keyboard/README.md

 11. Added icon to replace the default one.
 Hopefully better but I am no artist :-(

 12. Changed position of "special" indicators from top/left to bottom/right as they seem more visible and do not obscure the "cheat sheet" backgrounds (when enabled).
 Optionally vibrate when entering "special" mode.

+13. Added support for the Graffiti Menu gesture to the common gesture list.

+14. Added pseudo-support for the Graffiti Shortcut gesture to the special gesture list.
+As this is a unistroke recognizer, I cannot implement the full Graffiti behavior as these require multi-strokes.
+As near as I could come was to optionally launch a settings-specified app upon recognition of the shortcut gesture.
+This could be a dictionary app, for example.
+I personally use clipboard text expansion app which is fairly close to the original Graffiti shortcut function.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">